k2view-academy/K2View-Academy/articles/30_web_framework/01_web_framework_overview.md

 In addition, create the **myApp** folder (the folder name must be the same as the JSON **appId**) in the same location and save the application code there.
 Clean the browser's cache before opening the Web Framework with the new application.

-For detailed Web Framework API documentation refer to **K2View Web Framework > Documentation** that provides development guidelines, supported methods and code examples.
+For detailed documentation about development guidelines, supported methods and code examples of the Web Framework API refer to **K2View Web Framework > Documentation**.